elimegrover/Jcrop/docs/guide/README.md

 > Links are provided to more detailed documentation where relevant.

 ::: tip Pick your version
-This documentation covers the vanilla Javascript version of Jcrop.
-While it is very worthwhile to read and understand how Jcrop works, you may be more interested in using Jcrop wrappers for [Vue](/vue/) or [jQuery](/jquery/) which have their own quickstart docs.
+This documentation covers the core, dependency‑free JavaScript version of Jcrop.
+While it is very worthwhile to read and understand how Jcrop works, you may also wish to explore wrappers for frameworks such as [Vue](/vue/) or the optional [jQuery wrapper](/jquery/), each of which has its own quickstart docs.
 :::

 ## Including files